adrielcafe/broker/README.md

 * The subscriber (usually the current class but can be a `String`, `Int`, `object`...)
 * A `CoroutineScope` (tip: use the built-in [lifecycleScope and viewModelScope](https://developer.android.com/topic/libraries/architecture/coroutines))
 * An *optional* `CoroutineContext` to run your lambda (default is `Dispatchers.Main`)
-* A lambda used to handle the incoming events
+* A `suspend` lambda used to handle the incoming events

 Call `subscribe()` in `onStart()` (for Activity and Fragment) and `onAttachedToWindow()` (for Custom View), and call `unsubscribe()` in `onStop()` (for Activity and Fragment) and `onDetachedFromWindow()` (for Custom View).
 ```kotlin